aswinkrishna21/Automatic-Text-Summarization/README.md

-# Text-Classification-on-MovieLens
+# Automatic Text Summarization

-I have just begun exploring the movielens dataset which contains about 100,000 ratings associated with many movies released between 1996 and 2018.
+Currently, I am playing around with the data and looking at various known methods to summarize text.
 Will keep updating the repository frequently :)